2021 - 2022 Artists in Schools

-Deadline to apply: May 4, 2020
+Deadline to apply: May 14, 2021

-Share your talent as a teaching artist!
+Share your artistry as a teaching artist!

-The AIS online, searchable directory serves as a resource for schools looking to hire vetted teaching artists for residencies, assembly performances and workshops for the 2020-2021 school year.
+The AIS online, searchable directory serves as a resource for schools looking to hire vetted teaching artists for residencies, assembly performances, workshops, and virtual/online engagements.

 New and returning artists must apply annually.